sguox002/leetcode/contest/contest.md

 ```

 ### 401. Binary Watch (****)
-idea: 10 bit all combinations and then check all valid combinations
+idea: 10 bit all combinations and then check all valid combinations.
+We can also do the validation during backtracking to save space.
 ```cpp
     vector<string> readBinaryWatch(int num) {
         //hr: 4bits, min: 6bits (hr max 3 lights, min max 5 lights)